Python session 2

 We Edit your feedback and suggestions on this notebook!

-With this notebook, you can refactor to object-oriented code, switch to a real CoLRev project and load the records using the CoLRev classes, and save changes to create a commit.
+With this notebook, you can refactor to object-oriented code, switch to a real colrev project, load the records using the colrev classes, and save changes to create a commit.

 Part Label Time (min)